MarufZak/study-logs/linux-command-line/README.md

    - `{n,m}` - match preceding element if it occurs minimum `n` and maximum `m` times.
    - `{n,}` - match preceding element if it matches `n` or more times.
    - `{,m}` - match preceding element if it matches no more than `m` times.

+### Text processing

+Text is used in many places in different systems like Unix-like systems, for example in documents, web pages, printer output, program source code.
+So there are many programs to manipulate text and view it.

+Non-printing characters change how text is displated rather than representing some text itself.
+For example `\n` (newline), `\t` (tab), `\r` (carriage return).

+For example `cat` program has `-I` option used to display non-printing characters in text.
+Output `^IHello world! $` means there is tab at the start, and space at the end.

+Unix and DOS don't specify end of the line the same way.
+In Unix, line is ended by linefeed, while in DOS by carriage return followed by linefeed.
+It's possible with `cat -I` to sport carriage returns.